rust-lang/reference/src/types/pointer.md

 ### Mutable references (`&mut`)

-These also point to memory owned by some other value.
+Mutable references point to memory which is owned by some other value.
 A mutable reference type is written `&mut type` or `&'a mut type`.
 A mutable reference (that hasn't been borrowed) is the only way to access the value it points to, so is not `Copy`.